bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ## Step 3: Reverse proxy with apache (static configuration)

-In this we're going to setup an apache reverse proxy.
+In this step we're going to setup an apache reverse proxy.
 It's purpose is to sit between out HTTP servers and  external clients, forwarding client requests to the appropriate server.

 ### Dockerfile